 A person commits grand larceny, a felony, when the value of the stolen property is over $2,000.
 South Carolina divides grand larceny into two categories, depending on the value of the taken property.

-Grand larceny of property or services valued at more than $2,000 but less than $10,000 is a felony punishable by a term of no more than five years in prison, or a fine at the discretion of the court.
+Class F felony.
+If the stolen property has a value of more than $2,000 but less than $10,000, the offender risks up to five years in prison or a fine at the discretion of the court.

 In addition to criminal penalties, a person who commits shoplifting in the state of South Carolina will be civilly liable to the store owner or the owner of the merchandise in an amount that includes:

-In cases involving a shoplifter who is a minor, if the parent or legal guardian of the minor "knew or should have known" of the minor's propensity to steal, the parent or legal guardian may be civilly liable to the store owner for damages in the same amounts listed above.
-(S.C.
-Code Ann. § 15-75-40.)
+In cases involving a shoplifter who is a minor, if the parent or legal guardian knew or should have known of the minor's propensity to steal, the parent or legal guardian may be civilly liable to the store owner for damages in the same amounts listed above.

 (S.C.
 Code §§ 15-75-40; 16-13-110, -135, -175 (2021).)